← Back to Blog

 Registration Type Annual Fee Requirements

-• Gather Required Documentation: Collect proof of municipal bylaw compliance, property ownership, and any necessary consents.
+• Gather Required Documentation: Collect proof of municipal bylaw compliance, property ownership, and necessary consents

-• Renew Annually: Renew by April 1st each year and ensure your registration number is displayed on all booking platforms to avoid fines.
+• Renew Annually: Renew by April 1st each year and ensure your registration number appears on all booking platforms

 Safety Rules and Checks

-• Regularly inspect safety equipment like smoke detectors and fire extinguishers.
+• Regularly inspect safety equipment (smoke detectors, fire extinguishers)

-As of July 23, Nova Scotia had 7,193 registered short-term rentals[1].
-Staying compliant ensures you can manage your rental effectively and avoid unnecessary setbacks.
+As of July 23, Nova Scotia had 7,193 registered short-term rentals.
+Staying compliant ensures effective management and avoids unnecessary penalties.

 Running a Successful Rental